 First grade is a wonderful transitional year for our students.
 They move from the play-days of kindergarten to the more structured, responsible, independence of the elementary grades.
 Reading is such a big part of our learning!
-We try to find as many ways and as many places to read as we can -from small groups at the reading table to individual reading under our desks or sitting on the rug together and sharing a picture book.
+We try to find as many ways and as many places to read as we can -from small groups at the reading table to individual reading at our desks or sharing a picture book together.
 In math, we cover all the important topics - adding, subtracting, measurement, time, money, shapes, fractions, problem solving.
 We like to challenge ourselves with sight word fluency, math facts speed drills, and spelling bonus words.
-Every month, our extra efforts are rewarded on Fabulous Friday.
 All year long we collect samples of our work to include in a portfolio.
-Some of our highlights include our Grandparent music program, our trips to the puppetry center and the Atlanta Zoo, and all our seasonal craft projects, poetry, and writing activities.
+Some of our highlights include our Grandparent music program, our trips to the Puppetry Arts Center and the Atlanta Zoo, and all our seasonal craft projects, poetry, and writing activities.
 First grade is a time for good school habits to start and great school memories to be made.

 In addition to academics, your first grader will also participate in :